-- (e) A lawyer who seeks or is granted admission under this Rule shall be subject to the disciplinary jurisdiction of the Board of Professional Responsibility of the Supreme Court of Tennessee and the courts of Tennessee in any matter arising out of the lawyer's conduct in the proceeding. - (f) At or before the time the lawyer files a motion for admission and supporting papers under this Rule with the court before which the lawyer seeks admission, the lawyer shall file with the Board of Professional Responsibility of the Supreme Court of Tennessee a copy of the motion and supporting papers filed under this Rule and shall pay to the Board a fee in an amount the total of which equals the fees required of Tennessee lawyers under Tennessee Supreme Court Rule 9, Section 20.1, Tennessee Supreme Court Rule 25, Section 2.01, and Tennessee Supreme Court Rule 33.01 C. This fee shall be used for purposes set forth in these respective Rules, and the Board of Professional Responsibility shall collect and remit the appropriate portion of any such fee to the Tennessee Lawyers' Fund for Client Protection and the Tennessee Lawyers Assistance Program.
+(e) A lawyer who seeks or is granted admission under this Rule shall be subject to the disciplinary jurisdiction of the Board of Professional Responsibility of the Supreme Court of Tennessee and the courts and agencies of Tennessee in any matter arising out of the lawyer's conduct in the proceeding.

+(f) At or before the time the lawyer files a motion for admission and supporting papers under this Rule with the court or agency before which the lawyer seeks admission, the lawyer shall file with the Board of Professional Responsibility of the Supreme Court of Tennessee a copy of the motion and supporting papers filed under this Rule and shall pay to the Board a fee in an amount the total of which equals the fees required of Tennessee lawyers under Tennessee Supreme Court Rule 9, Section 10.2(c), Tennessee Supreme Court Rule 25, Section 2.01, and Tennessee Supreme Court Rule 33.01(C).
+This fee shall be used for purposes set forth in these respective Rules, and the Board of Professional Responsibility shall collect and remit the appropriate portion of any such fee to the Tennessee Lawyers' Fund for Client Protection and the Tennessee Lawyers Assistance Program.
 No applicant for admission under this Rule shall be required to pay more than one total fee in any one calendar year.
-All fees under this Rule shall be waived if the lawyer will not charge an attorney's fee in the proceeding; in such cases, however, the lawyer still must comply with the filing requirement of this paragraph. - (g) A motion for admission pro hac vice under this Rule shall not be granted unless the lawyer is associated in the proceeding with a lawyer licensed to practice law in Tennessee, in good standing, admitted to practice before the Supreme Court of Tennessee, and who resides in and maintains an office in Tennessee.
-Both the Tennessee lawyer and the lawyer appearing pro hac vice shall sign all pleadings, motions, and other papers filed or served in the proceeding; the Tennessee lawyer, or another Tennessee lawyer acting on behalf of the first Tennessee lawyer at his or her request, shall personally appear for all court proceedings, including all proceedings conducted pursuant to the authority of the court, unless excused by the court.
-The court may establish conditions relating to the participation of associated counsel in an order granting admission under this Rule or otherwise. - (h) A trial or intermediate appellate court's denial of a motion to appear pro hac vice pursuant to paragraph (b), or a trial or intermediate appellate court's revocation of admission pro hac vice pursuant to paragraph (c), may be appealed pursuant to Rule 10, Tenn.
+All fees under this Rule shall be waived if the lawyer will not charge an attorney's fee in the proceeding; in such cases, however, the lawyer still must comply with the filing requirement of this paragraph.

+(g) A motion for admission pro hac vice under this Rule shall not be granted unless the lawyer is associated in the proceeding with a lawyer licensed to practice law in Tennessee, in good standing, admitted to practice before the Supreme Court of Tennessee, and who resides in and maintains an office in Tennessee.
+Both the Tennessee lawyer and the lawyer appearing pro hac vice shall sign all pleadings, motions, and other papers filed or served in the proceeding; the Tennessee lawyer, or another Tennessee lawyer acting on behalf of the first Tennessee lawyer at his or her request, shall personally appear for all court or agency proceedings, including all proceedings conducted pursuant to the authority of the court or agency, unless excused by the court or agency.
+The court or agency may establish conditions relating to the participation of associated counsel in an order granting admission under this Rule or otherwise.

+(h) A trial or intermediate appellate court's denial of a motion to appear pro hac vice pursuant to paragraph (b), or a trial or intermediate appellate court's revocation of admission pro hac vice pursuant to paragraph (c), may be appealed pursuant to Rule 10, Tenn.
 R. App.
-P. A lawyer whose admission pro hac vice is denied or revoked by the Supreme Court of Tennessee may seek a rehearing on that issue pursuant to Rule 39, Tenn.
+P. An agency's denial of a motion to appear pro hac vice pursuant to paragraph (b), or an agency's revocation of admission pro hac vice pursuant to paragraph (c), may be appealed by filing a petition for judicial review pursuant to Tenn.
+Code Ann. § 4-5-322.
+A lawyer whose admission pro hac vice is denied or revoked by the Supreme Court of Tennessee may seek a rehearing on that issue pursuant to Rule 39, Tenn.
 R. App.
 P.